maneeshatejani1/snakegame/README.md

 # snakegame
-multiplayer snake game that can be played by players in real time
+multiplayer snake game that can be played by players in real time.
+Inspired by the popular Nokia's snake game
 # Pre-Requisites
 python3
 # Dependencies